-- Breakfast.

-- After-school clubs.

-- Before-school clubs.

-- Additional Nursery Hours

-- Sports clubs.

-- In subjects such as Design & Technology, Food Technology, Science or Art when the pupil is to receive the finished product, a charge will be made for the cost of materials and ingredients.
+- · Curriculum Enhancement Week activities . - In subjects such as Design & Technology, Food Technology, Science or Art when the pupil is to receive the finished product, a charge may be made for the cost of materials and ingredients.

-For regular activities, the charges for each activity will be determined by the Local Governing Board and reviewed annually.
-Parents will be informed of the charges for the coming year by the end of June.
+For regular activities, the charges for each activity will be determined by the Local Governing Board and reviewed annually..